 For course access questions, contact the teaching university’s campus coordinator.
 For enrollment questions, contact your home university campus coordinator.

 Disability Support Services

 To request accommodations for this course, contact the disability support office at your home university.
 You must register each semester and for each course.
 Read more about the Great Plains IDEA process for requesting accommodations.

-About one week before NCSU's first day of class (or, if it is close to the start of classes, as soon as the student signs up), campus coordinator Coleman Simpson will email individual students a welcome letter with his/her campus Unity ID, student ID number, and temporary password.
+About one week before NCSU's first day of class (or, if it is close to the start of classes, as soon as the student signs up), campus coordinator Bria Sledge will email individual students a welcome letter with his/her campus Unity ID, student ID number, and temporary password.
 The email also includes log in instructions for the student’s gmail account and course content.

 This course does not require an exam proctor.